 Hydrodynamics is an effective theory describing the long-wavelength and late-time physics of interacting systems.
 Most observables in many-body systems are ``fast'' degrees of freedom, in that they quickly decay to zero, leaving behind only the ``slow'' modes, which dominate at late times and over long distances.
 In generic chaotic systems, the latter always correspond to conserved quantities; their slow dynamics corresponds to the slow transport of conserved quantities over long lengthscales.
 Hydrodynamics integrates out the ``fast'' physics to provide a useful, ``effective'' description of the relaxation of these conserved quantities from local to global equilibrium (see Sec.~\ref{sec:kinetictheory}).

-For the systems relevant to this work, the relevant slow modes (conserved quantities) correspond to charge (or particle) density, $\dens$, and momentum density, $\mom{j}$.\footnote{Including energy conservation is straightforward, and is discussed in \cite{huangfuture}.
-For most experimental setups, energy conservation does not qualitatively modify the observable hydrodynamics of an electronic Fermi liquid \cite{Lucas_2018}, and so we will not include it.} It is conventional to replace at least some of these densities with their thermodynamic conjugate variables: For $\dens$, this is chemical potential, $\mu$, while for momentum density, $\mom{j}$, the conjugate is the velocity, $\vel{j}$.
-In the remainder, we take the hydrodynamic modes to be $\dens$ and $\vel{j}$, as is conventional in fluid mechanics.
+For the systems relevant to this work, the relevant slow modes (i.e., conserved quantities) correspond to charge (or particle) density $\dens$ and momentum density $\mom{j}$\footnote{Including energy conservation is straightforward, and is discussed in \cite{huangfuture}.
+For most experimental setups, energy conservation does not qualitatively modify the observable hydrodynamics of an electronic Fermi liquid \cite{Lucas_2018}, and so we neglect it.}.
+It is conventional to replace some of these densities with their thermodynamic conjugate variables: For $\dens$, this is chemical potential $\mu$, while for momentum density $\mom{j}$, the conjugate is the velocity $\vel{j}$.
+By convention, we take the hydrodynamic modes to be $\dens$ and $\vel{j}$.

 The continuity equations require that any change in the local density of some conserved charge (i.e., $\pd{t} \dens$) within an infinitesimal fluid volume be offset by a flux of the current corresponding to that charge out of the volume, i.e.,